AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 together as the `CompoundStatements` group.

 The tool conformance to each requirement is validated by a set of **Testcases**, organized according to a **Testing Strategy** dedicated to this requirement and described together with it.
 Many requirements call for multiple testcases.
-As for requirements, sets of related testcases which share common grounds are constructed and referred to as **Testcase Groups**.
+As with requirements, sets of related testcases which share common grounds are composed and referred to as **Testcase Groups**.

 For each language and coverage criterion of relevance, we distinguish among different categories of requirements based on expectations regarding: